ucsb-collaboratory/not_mapping_twitter/index.md

 ### Why not?
 Beyond being a tiny slice of the Twitterverse, there are several other reasons why you should not map Twitter.

  - Many researchers have examined using Twitter users' self-reported profile location <citation needed>.
 However, that profile field is free-text and can contain any number of entries that will not map.
-Mapping based on profile home location also will create false locations for anyone tweeting while traveling outside of their home city (assuming their location is a city, such as "Santa Barbara, California," and not something silly like "Trump Town, USA"
+Mapping based on profile home location also will create false locations for anyone tweeting while traveling outside of their home city (assuming their location is a city, such as "Santa Barbara, California," and not something silly like "Trump Town, USA."
+Many analysts will fall back on a tweeter's profile location to infer their geographic location.
+Unfortunately, many people put 'USA' or multiple locations as their home location in their profile.
+Naive or inexperienced spatial analysts will often place 'USA' users in a relatively unpopulated part of Kansas.
- - people are complicated
- - people lie.
+  - People are complicated, and they lie.
 It is not difficult to tell Twitter that you are someplace where you are not.

+ ### How can I tell?
  - Centerpoints or polygons?
-the tweet will contain an entry, consisting of a geoJSON polygon, from Twitter&#39;s placename dictionary.&nbsp; If users share their exact location, the tweet will contain a geoJSON point.
+Tweets that are geotagged will contain an entry, consisting of a geoJSON polygon, from Twitter&#39;s placename dictionary.&nbsp; If users share their exact location, the tweet will contain a geoJSON point. (insert examples)
 - There are complex [ethical and legal ramifications of mapping Tweets](ethics.md).
 Mapping Tweets can inadvertantly reveal the locations and identities of political dissidents, at-risk individuals, and ordinary people who have not offered their consent to be in your dataset.

 ### When can I?